IACC Governance Structure

 Choosing the Host Country

-As Secretariat to the IACC Council, the governing body of the Conference series, Transparency International in Berlin (TI-S) explores the possibility of hosting an IACC with interested members of the TI movement (NC’s, national contacts, IM’s) and the governments of their respective countries.
+As Secretariat to the IACC Council, the governing body of the Conference series, Transparency International Secretariat (TI-S) in Berlin explores the possibility of hosting an IACC with interested members of the TI movement (National Chapter, National Contact Point, Individual Member) and the governments of their respective countries.
 There is an open and competitive selection process for those interested: Typically, the TI representative in the country would initiate correspondence with the government to explore the interest in hosting the IACC.
+Traditionally, the future IACC host country shall be announced at the closing ceremony of the upcoming IACC.

-At the 17th International Anti-Corruption Conference in Panama last year we announced that the 18th IACC will be held in Denmark in 2018.
-We are now seeking a host country for the 19th IACC to be held in 2020.
+At the 18th IACC in Copenhagen last year we announced that the 19th IACC will be held in Seoul, Korea in 2018.
+We are now seeking a host country for the 20th IACC to be held in 2022.

 IACC Agreements with the Host Country